It often starts with the idea of being your own boss. Then that idea breeds another one – achieving success.

 Learn the Basics of Digital Marketing

 Neil Patel didn’t start out as an SEO guru.
 In fact, he had to learn SEO and experience a few hiccups along the way.
-That’s the thing when you start an SEO agency.
+That’s the thing when you start an SEO business.

 People like Neil Patel didn’t establish their authority by sheer luck.
 It’s a matter of educating yourself about the industry.
 Ask yourself this: Would you trust an agency that doesn’t have an ounce of SEO knowledge?

 A wealth of information about SEO and digital marketing is out there, so you’ll have no excuse to skimp on the learning aspect.
 You can start with some of the downloadable materials we have on the Resource Center.
 We also encourage you to check on Search Engine Journal, Search Engine Watch, Moz and Google’s Webmasters Help Community for up-to-date information on everything digital.